Caramel-Pecan Chocolate Cake

-- Pour half of the batter into a 13-in. x 9-in. baking pan well coated with cooking spray.
+- Pour half of the batter into a 13x9-in. baking pan well coated with cooking spray.
 Bake at 350° for 14-18 minutes or until center is set.
 Spread caramel mixture evenly over cake; top with remaining batter.
 Sprinkle with pecans.

-- Bake 18-23 minutes longer or until a toothpick inserted near the center of the top layer comes out clean.
+- Bake 18-23 minutes longer or until a toothpick inserted in the center of the top layer comes out clean.
 Cool on a wire rack.
 Sprinkle with confectioners' sugar.
-Yield: 24 servings.

-Originally published as Caramel-Pecan Chocolate Cake in Light & Tasty October/November 2006, p27
+Originally published as Ooey-Gooey Chocolate Caramel Pecan Cake in Light & Tasty October/November 2006

 The chopped chocolate didn't make sense, I melted it and the bars came out great.

 Recipe to just chop chocolate, which I did, chocolate did not melt, nasty.
 Will never make again.